khafatech/khafatech.github.io/_src/posts/2016-02-13-learning-haskell.md

 A couple of differences from the classic functional languages:

-- A superficial difference: Haskell doesn't isn't littered with parenthesis or the _s-expression_ format
+- A superficial difference: Haskell isn't littered with parenthesis or the _s-expression_ format
 - Haskell is strongly and statically typed, with type inference.
 The Hinley-Milner type system is arguably one of the most advanced type systems in any language.
 A monad is a typeclass.
 - It's purely functional, meaning functions always return the same value, functions can't produce side effects, and variables are immutable.
 Some languages related to Haskell like SML, OCaml and F# achieve different degrees of these.